Amrit Desai: A Shaktipat lineage

-In the afterword to Ancient Wisdom, Modern Master, Mickey Singer described a meeting with Desai during which his heart chakra was "permanently opened" by "the simple touch of Amrit's hand."
+In the afterword to Ancient Wisdom, Modern Master, Michael A. Singer described a meeting with Desai during which his heart chakra was "permanently opened" by "the simple touch of Amrit's hand."

 Controversy

 The Kripalu Center for Yoga and Health was an Ashram.
 One of the spiritual practices that the single residents were expected to practice was celibacy (brahmacharya).
 Although sex within marriage was condoned at the ashram, after his third child was born in 1968, Desai declared that he would now practice celibacy too.
 A large celebration was held for this event.
 So important was this practice of celibacy that occasionally meetings were held and residents were asked to divulge anyone they thought might have violated that sacred practice.
 As a result, some residents were ejected from the community.
 The irony was that the two most senior members of the community, including Desai, were practising adultery.
 After years of infidelity with numerous people, in 1994, it was revealed and admitted that Desai had had sexual contact with at least three female resident disciples and was forced to resign his position as Spiritual Director.

-Then in an open letter to the Kripalu community, Desai stated, "More than anything I want Kripalu to remain a spiritual home for many.
+In an open letter to the Kripalu community, Desai stated, "More than anything I want Kripalu to remain a spiritual home for many.
 I want you to know that we came to this decision together… I deeply regret any suffering I have caused to the people directly involved and to the entire Kripalu family."

-Post-Kripalu years and the Amrit Yoga Institute
+Amrit Yoga Institute

 When Michael A. Singer, a long-time supporter and host of Desai's seminars, heard that Desai had left the Kripalu community, he invited him and his wife to spend some quiet time living with the Temple of the Universe community in Alachua, Florida.
-The Desais arrived in December 1994 and stayed on the property for the better part of three years.
+The Desais arrived in December 1994 and stayed on the property for roughly three years.

-Desai resumed teaching in 1996 at the original Kripalu Ashram in Sumneytown, Pennsylvania.
-After a couple of years, mostly in that state, the Desai family relocated to Salt Springs, Florida in 2002, where Yogi Desai currently teaches at the Amrit Yoga Institute, a beautiful lakeside retreat on the banks of Lake Kerr in the Ocala National Forest.
-Amrit Yoga Institute is an ashram where the guru-disciple relationship continues to flourish and residents enjoy the benefits of a traditional yogic lifestyle.
+In 1996, Desai resumed teaching at the original Kripalu Ashram in Sumneytown, Pennsylvania.
+After a couple of years, mostly in Pennsylvania, the Desai family relocated to Salt Springs, Florida in 2002, where Yogi Desai currently teaches at the Amrit Yoga Institute, a lakeside retreat on the banks of Lake Kerr in the Ocala National Forest.
 Programs of varying length are offered for yoga teacher training, ayurveda, and recovery.
+The Salt Springs property was sold in 2023, but AYI continues to hold online classes, as well as in person classes elsewhere, and Yogi Desai continues to teach.

-Kripalu, while no longer an ashram, continues to operate and is presently one of the largest yoga and health centers in North America, offering a wide range of programs and professional trainings in health, spirituality, yoga, and more.
+While no longer an ashram, Kripalu continues to operate and is presently one of the largest yoga and health centers in North America, offering a wide range of programs and professional trainings in health, spirituality, yoga, and more.